Collagen Gummies That Actually Hold Up

 Bottom line

-Collagen gummies are best approached as a protein-containing gel system, not a simple flavor-and-shape project.
-The brands that win in this category are the ones that engineer for long-term performance-where formulation, processing, QC, and packaging are treated as one connected system.
+Approach collagen gummies as a protein-containing gel system, not a flavor-and-shape project.
+The brands that win engineer for long-term performance—treating formulation, processing, QC, and packaging as one connected system.

 If you're developing a collagen gummy, the smartest question isn't "How much collagen can we fit?"
 It's "How do we keep this gummy stable, consistent, and consumer-ready from the first run to the last day of shelf life?"